Lokesh-Tallapaneni/ChannelApproveBot/README.md

 > [Watch the video tutorial on deploying!](https://youtu.be/hjxfJtk5ZWs)

 1. Open [deno deploy](https://dash.deno.com/), create a new project.

-2. [Fork](https://github.com/xditya/ChannelActionsBot/fork) the `deno` branch of
-   this repo.
-3. Search for this repo on deno deploy, set branch as deno, set file as `main.ts`
+2. Search for this repo on deno deploy, set branch as deno, set file as `main.ts`
-4. Add your environment vars and click "Link".
+3. Add your environment vars and click "Link".
-5. Once done, open the deployment page, copy deployment URL, set your bot's webhook using `https://api.telegram.org/bot<your_bot_token_here>/setWebhook?url=<deployment_url_here>/<your_bot_token_here>`.
+4. Once done, open the deployment page, copy deployment URL, set your bot's webhook using `https://api.telegram.org/bot<your_bot_token_here>/setWebhook?url=<deployment_url_here>/<your_bot_token_here>`.